McKinnonIT/Jimmy-AV-Controller/README.md

        <<: !include common/epsonswitch.yaml
       ```
    3. Install this modified yaml onto the touchscreen, the display should now work and react to user input.

+#### Standalone using ESPHome Web:
+  Use if WiFi connectivity is not required for OTA or HomeAssistant logging
+   1. Go to web.esphome.io
+   2. Connect USB cable to touchscreen and click connect
+   3. Select Install and install jimmy-av-controller.factory.bin or custom .bin file